numberoverzero/rook/README.md

 ## Configuration

 There are two types of hooks, `"github"` and `"rook"`.
-For `"github"` hooks, you can specify which event types to listen for.
-Supported github event types are `"push"` and `"deploy"`.
+The only event that the `"github"` hook type supports is [push](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#push).

 Multiple hooks can listen on the same path, but they must be the same type.
-When using multiple `"github"` hooks on the same path, the event's `repository` value and `events` values are used to filter for matching hooks.
+When using multiple `"github"` hooks on the same path, the event's `repository` value is used to filter for matching hooks.
 When using multiple `"rook"` hooks on the same path, any whose signature is verified will be invoked.

 ### Sample config